 - Advise parents to talk about how and why some things are bought on credit and others with cash.

-Parents should also discuss short- and long-term financial goals, including the actions needed to achieve those goals—for example, delaying gratification, spending less on nonessentials, saving more, or postponing a goal to a later date.
+The money talk should also include short- and long-term financial goals, including the actions needed to achieve them (e.g., delaying gratification, spending less on discretionary items, saving more).

-To reinforce the money conversation, there are simple ways your clients can help instill good money habits in their children, no matter their age.
+To reinforce the money conversation, there are simple ways your clients can help their children develop good financial habits.

-- Take children shopping, which presents opportunities for lessons on spending, saving, and delaying gratification.
+- Take children shopping, so they can start learning about spending, saving, and delaying gratification.

 - Play counting games with coins and use piggy banks.